tintin10q/csai_ml_final_summary/README.md

 ![Gini example](giniexample.png)

 ## Thresholds with continues values
-For all of these methods if you have continues values you not only have to try splits but also different thresholds.
+For all of these methods if you have continues values you not only have to try splits but also with different thresholds.
 Like if X between 10 and 12 or 10 and 13 what gives the best model improvement?
-For decision tree regression you always need to do this.
-What, decision tree regression?

 ## Decision Tree Regression
 For regression with decision trees you use the **weighted mean square error** to decide on the splits.
 Try a lot of splits and choose the split that reduces the weighted mean square error the most.